vssuresha/JDBC_Project/README.md

 # JDBC_Project
-JDBC read, insert, delete, update, using prepared statement, calling stored procedure with in and out parameters, bus reservation project with jdbc
+JDBC read, insert, delete, update, using prepared statement, calling stored procedure with in and out parameters, bus reservation project with jdbc.
 Built in java & mysql